moov-io/accounts/client/docs/GLApi.md

 # **CreateAccount**
-> Account CreateAccount(ctx, customerId, createAccount)
+> Account CreateAccount(ctx, customerId, xUserId, createAccount)
 Create a new account for a Customer

 ### Required Parameters